legdba/ssssw/README.md

 Do `ssssw help` for getting help.

 `ssssw split 7 5 somefile` will generate 7 files.
-Each contain the input file base-64 encrypted and a Shamir's Secret Sharing Scheme share.
-Each file can safely be shared/stored anywhere without risk for the encrypted data to be compromised (it's AES-256-CBC encrypted).
+Each contains the input file base-64 encrypted and a Shamir's Secret Sharing Scheme share.
+Each file can safely be shared/stored anywhere without risk for the encrypted data to be compromised (it's PBKDF2 encrypted).
 5 such files are needed to recover the initial data.

 `ssssw combine somefile.share01 somefile.share02 ...` will recombine 5 files into
-the initial data, automatically extracting Shamir's Secret Sharing Scheme share, recombining the AES key used for encrypting the intial data and decrypting that that data back.
+the initial data, automatically extracting Shamir's Secret Sharing Scheme share, recombining the AES key used for encrypting the intial data and decrypting that data back.

 All data is base64 encoding; i.e. both binary data and email sharing are safe.